Kitawah: History

 Kitawah is a late example of Robin Dods' work in Brisbane, as the following year he moved to Sydney, where he did not have the same opportunity to undertake large domestic commissions.
 Dods was an exceptionally talented and original architect, introducing to Queensland the "formal and philosophical ideas of both the British Arts and Crafts movement and Edwardian classicism".
 At the same time, he refined and re-worked common elements of traditional Queensland houses and methods of construction and his houses exhibited a common-sense and often innovative approach to designing for the sub-tropical climate.
 Dods produced an impressive and high quality body of work in Queensland including hospital, commercial and ecclesiastical buildings as well as many residences.
 In the domestic realm his approach was widely imitated, in particular his planning and detailing of verandahs, external stairs, ventilated roofs and gable decorations.

 Gladys Stephens continued to live at Kitawah after Llewellyn died in 1934.
 In 1936 a 28 sqperch section of the block on the western side was sub-divided and sold and a further two roods, eight perches sub-divided into four blocks at the back of the block to the north was sold in 1938.
 Then in 1943 the Stephens family sold the house to the Parer family.
 The Parers renamed the house Wewak after one of their plantations in Papua New Guinea.
 The Parers further sub-divided the block in 1951, creating three 24 sqperch blocks and one 27 sqperch block, leaving Kitawah on a block with an area of 2 rood.
 In 1969, the house was sold to Dr James Hemsley and the name of the house reverted to Kitawah.
-The property was sold in April 2012.
+The property was sold in April 2012 to Churchie.